privacyguides/privacyguides.org/docs/email.md

 ![Proton Mail logo](assets/img/email/protonmail.svg){ align=right }

 **Proton Mail** is an email service with a focus on privacy, encryption, security, and ease of use.
 They have been in operation since **2013**.
 Proton AG is based in Genève, Switzerland.
-Accounts start with 500 MB storage with their free plan.
+Accounts start with 1 GB of storage with their free plan.

 [:octicons-home-16: Homepage](https://proton.me/mail){ .md-button .md-button--primary }
 [:simple-torbrowser:](https://protonmailrmez3lotccipshtkleegetolb73fuirgj7r4o4vfu7ozyd.onion){ .card-link title="Onion Service" }